- Life & Money

 Some less common riders

-While the riders discussed above are the most common, you may encounter other types of riders as well.
+While the riders discussed above are the most common, you may hear about other types of riders.
 Possibilities include:

-- Accidental Death Benefit: The Accidental Death Benefit (ADB) is a rider that provides an additional death benefit in the event the insured individual dies from an accident.
+3. Accidental Death Benefit: Provides an additional death benefit in the event the insured individual dies from an accident.
 While the amount of additional coverage varies, it can often be up to double the face value of the policy.
 (This is why the rider is also sometimes known as a “double indemnity” rider.)

-- Family Income Benefit: This converts the death benefit into a steady income stream for the policyholder’s family.
-It’s worth noting, however, that even without this rider there are often options for a death benefit payout beyond just the lump sum.
+4. Family Income Benefit: Converts the death benefit into a steady income stream for the policyholder’s family.
+But it’s worth noting that even without this rider, there are often options for a death benefit payout beyond the lump sum.

-- Accelerated Death Benefit: This allows the insured individual to access all or a portion of their death benefit while they are alive in the event that they are diagnosed with certain conditions that require long-term care.
+5. Accelerated Death Benefit or Accelerated Care Benefit: Allows the insured individual to access all or a portion of their death benefit while they are alive in case they are diagnosed with certain conditions that require long-term care.

-- Return of Premium: This is specific to term-life policies.
-By adding this, if you do not die during your term, your premiums will be refunded.
+Let's get started6.
+Return of Premium: This is specific to term life policies.
+If you do not die during your term, your premiums will be refunded.
 While this may sound like a good idea, there may be better options.

 Life Insurance Calculator